kirbysayshi/broad-phase-bng/README.md

 	<a id="fig-8"></a>
 	<img src="images/spatial-grid-cs-worst-case.png" alt="A spatial grid with entities that an appropriate cell size cannot be found."/>
 	<figcaption>
-		Fig. 8: A spatial grid with entities that an appropriate cell size cannot be found.
+		Fig. 8: A spatial grid with entities for which an appropriate cell size cannot be found.
 The grey area denotes which cells will need to be visited to test for collisions.
 	</figcaption>
 </figure>